greggcorp/greggcorp.github.io/about.md

 Gregg earned his MFA in Graphic Design from the Savannah College of Art &amp; Design, where he focused on user experience research and design.
 He resides with his family in Athens, Georgia.
 In his spare time, he runs early and often.
 <hr>
 ### Some Words &amp; Presentations
+[Ambient Research: Using Redundancy to Share Product Insights](https://product.voxmedia.com/2017/4/19/15309792/ambient-ux-research): Creating an ambient awareness of product and user research at Vox Media.

 [Capture the Context: Pro Tips for User Interviews](https://blog.optimalworkshop.com/capture-the-context-pro-tips-for-user-interviews): There's more to interviews than asking and answering.

 [Remote User Testing at Vox](http://product.voxmedia.com/2016/5/26/11787530/remote-user-testing-at-vox): A walk through the low-friction, lightweight tools and methods we use for user testing at Vox Media.